craibuc/Bryant-Avenue-South-Reconstruction/README.md

 Eliminate the “drag racing” layout in favor of a one-way, serpentine design (think Lombard Street in San Francisco).

+The new street should:

+- priorities the needs of the street's current residents over transient needs (e.g. transportation)
+- reduce the volume and speed of traffic
+- maximize asthetics
+- minimize pollution

 ## Features

-- Reduce the volume and speed of traffic
-- Reduce the width of streets and sidewalks
-- Add a grassy strip of land between the street and the street (AKA a boulevard)
-- Add pollinator-friendly planting to the "boulevard"
+### Effective lighting
-- Install attractive, low-wattage, low-lumen, lighting that doesn’t affect peoples ability to sleep and doesn’t add to light pollution
+Install attractive, low-wattage, low-lumen, lighting that doesn’t affect peoples ability to sleep and doesn’t add to light pollution.
+Ensure that the lighting __only__ illuminates the street--shields MUST be installed to prevent lighting from illuminating peoples' property.
+The frequency of lighting installations should be the same as the adjacent streets (Aldrich and Colfrax).

-- Add a bicycle path
+At each corner, use motion sensors to control the lighting.
+Add a button, similar to what is used for crosswalks, to allow pedestrians to control the lighting.

+### Boulevards
+Add a vegetative strip of land between the street and the street (AKA a boulevard).
+The boulevard should be planted with Minnesota-native, pollinator-friendly planting.

+### Narrow street
-- Add a [cistern](https://en.wikipedia.org/wiki/Cistern) at every corner to filter and retain stormwater to help decrease the pollution of Lake Harriet
+Reduce the width of the street to help decrease the speed of traffic.
-- Speed-monitoring sensors embedded in the pavement or in the lighting to allow for real-time monitoring of traffic volume and speed, with a publically-accessible website.

-## Topics

-### Sidewalks
+### Narrow sidewalks

 The width of the sidewalks should comply with the requirements of the *current*, [Americans with Disabilities Act](https://www.ada.gov), rather than trying to anticipate what the law will be.